Legal provisions of COM(2021)347 - Consumer credits

 Point (b) of the second subparagraph shall apply only where the number of creditors considered is less than a majority of the market.

-Member States may impose more stringent requirements for the use of the terms ‘independent advice’ or ‘independent advisor’ by creditors and, where applicable, credit intermediaries or providers of crowdfunding credit services.
+Member States may impose more stringent requirements for the use of the terms ‘independent advice’ or ‘independent advisor’ by creditors and, where applicable, credit intermediaries.

-5. Member States shall require that creditors and, where applicable, credit intermediaries or providers of crowdfunding credit services to warn a consumer when a credit agreement or crowdfunding credit services may induce a specific risk for the consumer considering his or her financial situation.
+5. Member States shall require that creditors and, where applicable, credit intermediaries warn a consumer when a credit agreement may induce a specific risk for the consumer considering the consumer’s financial situation.

-6. Member States shall ensure that advisory services may only be provided by creditors and, where applicable, credit intermediaries or providers of crowdfunding credit services.
+6. Member States shall ensure that advisory services may only be provided by creditors and, where applicable, credit intermediaries.

 Member States may, by way of derogation from the first subparagraph, allow other persons than those referred to in the first subparagraph to provide advisory services where one of the following conditions is fulfilled: